madebyshape/tailwind-css/README.md

 ### CSS Helpers

-Helpers are usually SCSS mixins or functions that can be used within components or blocks.
+CSS Helpers are usually SCSS mixins or functions that can be used within components or blocks.
 They are created in separate helper files in `assets/scss/helpers`.
 If a new helper is created, or a helper is modified for a project consider submitting as a pull request to be used in future projects.

 Name | Property | File | Description
 --- | --- | --- | ---